wyuting0/wyuting0/README.md

 <p align="left">
 </p>
 <div>
   <p>Hey there!
 I'm a 13-year-old high school student who likes coding.
-I'm also relatively proficient at writing (in English, of course).
+I'm also relatively proficient at writing.
-    I mostly do web development but I'm also interested in game development (I use Godot btw) and software.
+    I mostly do web development but I'm also trying to learn game and software development.
-    I know my way around HTML and CSS pretty well, and I'm getting the hang of JavaScript and Python.
+    Recently lost interest in coding unfortunately 😞, won't be too active around here.
   </p>
 </div>
   <p>